-Welcome to the Actua Orbit Station!
+Welcome to the Actua Orbital Station!
 We need to get started on fixing DANN as soon as possible, but first, we need to understand what makes DANN tick.
 That is, we need to understand different kinds of artificial intelligence and how they work.
 This activity will guide you through some fun examples of AI from earth, and then you’ll be prepared to take on the challenge of fixing DANN in the next activity, “Decision Trees: Classifying Space Objects”!

-In this activity, you will develop a baseline understanding of artificial intelligence (AI).
-Using videos and online activities to explore all the various forms of AI, you will participate in discussions about different applications of AI, as well as the potential benefits and dangers that AI presents.
-You will use tools like Google Quickdraw to experience how AI works for yourself, and develop a further understanding of how AI operates and the layers that go into the functioning of artificial intelligence.
+In this activity, participants will develop a baseline understanding of artificial intelligence (AI).
+Using videos and online activities to explore all the various forms of AI, they will participate in discussions about different applications of AI, as well as the potential benefits and dangers that AI presents.
+Participants will use tools like Google Quickdraw to experience how AI works, and develop a further understanding of how AI operates and the layers that go into the functioning of artificial intelligence.

 Educators note: This activity is structured in a linear fashion.
 Each of the three activities can be done in any order, or can be established as separate stations that participators can rotate through.